urbit/roadmap.urbit.org/content/projects/os1.md

 date = "2020-04-03"
-contributors = ["~tacryt-socryp", "~novlud-padtyv", "~haddef-sigwen", "~palfun-foslup", "~fabled-faster"] status = "Completed"
+contributors = ["~tacryt-socryp", "~novlud-padtyv", "~haddef-sigwen", "~palfun-foslup", "~fabled-faster"] status = "Completed" description = """
+OS1 is the Landscape UI written to be organized entirely around groups.
+"""
 +++

 Urbit used to have a web UI called Modulo, which looked like: